-On July 22, 2020, in consideration of the updated NCAA guidance on return to practice and competition, the growing concern due to the upward trajectory of COVID-19 infection rates across our country and the guiding principle of ensuring the health and well-being of our student-athletes and entire community, HWS canceled fall 2020 intercollegiate athletics competition through December 31, 2020.
-On July 22, The Liberty League also canceled all League competition and championships until December 31, 2020.
+In July, in consideration of the NCAA guidance on return to practice and competition, the growing concern due to the upward trajectory of COVID-19 infection rates across our country and the guiding principle of ensuring the health and well-being of our student-athletes and entire community, HWS canceled competition through December 31, 2020.
+At the same time, the Liberty League also canceled all League competition and championships until December 31, 2020.

-Student-athletes will be required to submit sports medicine online information including physicals prior to their arrival (physicals required for newcomers and as per sports medicine directive for returners).
-In addition, student-athletes will be required to complete a pre-participation exam, compliance forms and virtually attend a HWS Athletics orientation seminar prior to beginning practice.
-Student-athletes will be tested for COVID-19 upon arrival to campus and must test negative in order to practice.
-Student-athletes will also be required to complete a daily, electronic symptoms report.
+Student-athletes will be tested for COVID-19 upon arrival to campus per New York State and HWS requirements and must test negative in order to practice.
+Student-athletes will also be required to complete a daily symptoms assessment via a HWS online application.
 Additional COVID-19 tests will be administered to student-athletes throughout the season.

 As always, coaches will work with student-athletes directly to ensure they have all the necessary information.

 What are HWS Athletics guiding principles to return to competition?

 HWS Athletics is committed to the following guiding principles: